bogeeee/restfuncs/readme.md

 Restfuncs has the following 3 protection levels (weakest to hardest) to protect against CSRF attacks.
 See list below.
 You can enforce it by the `RestfuncsOptions.csrfProtectionMode` setting.
 **By default/ undefined, the client can decide the protection mode**. _"wait a minute, how can this be secure ?"
 See explanation_.
 This way, all sorts of clients can be served.
 Think of non-browser clients where CSRF does not have relevance, so their devs are not bugged with implementing token fetches.
-_Explanation: Restfuncs will rainse an error, if browser clients (or i.e an attacker from another browser tab) with different protection modes try to access the same session.
-Meaning, once the session is created, it stores from which protection mode it came and all requests, that access this session, must pass the check / show the token accordingly.
+_Explanation: Restfuncs will raise an error, if browser clients (or i.e an attacker from another browser tab) with different protection modes try to [access the (same) session](#store-values-in-the-http--browser-session).
+Meaning, once the session is created, it stores from which protection mode it came from, and all following requests, that access this session, must pass the check / show the token accordingly.
 Also they must at first indicate that they play the same csrfProtection mode (think of attacker creating the session first)._

 The above policy (let the clients decide) only covers sessions.
 So <strong>when using client-certificates or basic auth, you must explicitly decide for a setting</strong>, and you should use at least set it to `readToken` when dealing with browser clients.